hudsonm62/compare-action/README.md

 # Compare Action 🔃

-📂 Simply diffs 2 paths to see if they are the same or different.
-Supports globs, symlinks, dates, and a handful of ignores.
+📂 Simply compares 2 paths to see if they are the same or different.
+Supports globs, dates, and a handful of ignores.

-> By default, this will error if there are any differences, but it can be configured otherwise.
+> By default, this will error if there are any differences, but it's behaviour can be configured as needed.

 ## Usage